Getting into university as a mature student

 Mature students have many advantages, including world experience and wisdom.
 Many of them are able to focus on studies better than other students.

-They also find connecting with their professors and networking with their peers easier and build relationships with their college mates through their maturity and understanding.
+They also find connecting with their professors and networking with their peers easier and build relationships with their college mates through their maturity and understanding (Ask this fairly mature MBA grad who started his degree after 13 years of work experience).

 They also readily relate to most concepts they are taught, thanks to their work/life experience.